tbensky/PrologScheduling/README.md

 We can't run our code just yet, as some calls are not defined, namely `fits_in_room`, and `all_classes_placed`.
 So we need to develop these functions before the code will run.
 A few thoughts on this.

+Many times in our study of Prolog, utility routines is where we would usually bail out and abandon our Prolog project.
+Why?
+Because usually the utililty routines are

+1. boring

+1. Easy solved by some procedural language.

+1. More difficult to solve in Prolog.

+1. Not impressive, when we finally figure out how to grind them out in Prolog.

+More than once, we've wished Prolog would have some kind of embedded Python within it, that easily took and returned Prolog's native data types for some quick processing.
+Thus, quick procedural needs can be taken care of quickly.

+We, for example, don't really like recursion.
+We'd much rather iterate through a Prolog list (for example) with a for-loop, and have tons of the usual C/PHP/Python-type string functions available (trim, strupper, etc.) to us when doing so.
+All to be passed  neatly back into a Prolog datatype so it may continue.

+Here's our first example here, that we would have rather handled procedurally, but by some miracle, we were able to grid out in Prolog: `fits_in_room`, which sees if a proposed day/time pattern called `DaysTimes` fits in room `RoomNum`.